Civil RTC News

 Right to counsel

-A minor has a right to counsel in proceedings to waive the parental consent requirement for an abortion.
+A child has a right to counsel in abuse/neglect proceedings.

 Read More